sirjmann92/nicotineplus-proper/README.md

 *   Darkmode
 *   Favicon and tab label for neatness and easy identification in browsers
 *   Dynamic, timestamped, contextual, logging for clean and consistent logs
-*   Window control buttons are removed (thanks to the N+ developers!) for the Broadway implementation of Nicotine+
+*   NEW!
+Isolated Mode (test images only for now)
-    *   This creates a more native browser-based experience
+    *   This creates a more native browser-based experience by removing links and references to external applications and websites, among other things
+    *   Big thanks to the N+ developers!

 Included in image
 -----------------